 the first journal to put its contents on the Internet in PDF format,

-- the first life science journal to have all current and back issues on the Web with free access,
+the first life science journal to have all current and back issues on the Web with free access,

 the first entomological journal to allow authors to archive supplemental digital material with their articles,

 FES's electronic publication project

 Online publication of Florida Entomologist is a joint project of the Florida Entomological Society and the Florida Center for Library Automation.
-Since 1994, E. O. Painter Printing Company has used the files that produce the printed version to generate the PDF and other files needed for the electronic version.
-Electronic publication of Florida Entomologist began 28 Nov 1994, when the September 1994 issue (vol. 77, no. 3) was put online.
-The June 1994 issue was soon added, and all later issues have been put online shortly after the printed issues were mailed.
+Since 1994, E. O. Painter Printing Company has used the files that produce the printed version to generate the Portable Document Format (PDF) and other files for the electronic version.
+Electronic publication of Florida Entomologist began 28 Nov 1994, when the September 1994 issue (vol. 77, no. 3) was made available online, and all subsequent issues were made available online shortly after the printed issues were mailed.

-In 1996, the Florida Entomological Society began to investigate ways to put early issues online.
-Because pages in issues published prior to June 1994 were composed by cut-and-paste rather than electronically, they must be scanned before being converted to PDF files.
+In 1996, FES began to investigate ways to put early issues online.
+Because pages in issues published prior to June 1994 were composed by cut-and-paste rather than electronically, they had to be scanned prior to conversion to PDF files.
 In 1997, a pilot project to establish the feasibility and cost was completed and two back issues were put online.
 Early in 1998, the Society raised the funds required to scan and index all back issues.
-On 27 April 1999, FES's back-issue project (see below) was completed when the Florida Center for Library Automation made PDF files of all articles freely accessible and searchable on the Web.
+On 27 April 1999, the FES back-issue project (see below) was completed when the Florida Center for Library Automation made PDF files of all articles freely accessible and searchable on the Web.

 From 1994 through 2000, all articles in the Florida Entomologist were made freely accessible on the Internet with no increase in author fees.
 In 2001, because of declining revenues from library subscriptions, an obligatory IFWA (Immediate Free Web Access) fee was imposed.

-In 2002, the Florida Entomological Society chose to make Florida Entomologist freely accessible on BioOne, an aggregation of electronic versions of more than 60 bioscience journals, to which more than 440 libraries subscribe.
+In 2002, FES chose to make Florida Entomologist freely accessible on BioOne, an aggregation of electronic versions of more than 60 bioscience journals, to which more than 440 libraries subscribe.
 Patrons of subscribing libraries can access the full text of articles in all BioOne journals.
-Others can usually access only the abstracts.
+Non-patrons are usually restricted to viewing the abstracts.
 On 28 March 2003, Florida Entomologist became the first journal on BioOne to allow open access to the full text of its articles.
-To participate in BioOne, a publisher must provide files that meet BioOne's SGML specifications, thereby enabling BioOne to produce first-rate HTML versions of the articles.
+To participate in BioOne, a publisher must provide files that meet BioOne's SGML specifications, thereby enabling BioOne to produce high-quality HTML versions of the articles.
 Producing SGML files to BioOne's standards approximately doubled the per-page cost of producing the electronic version of Florida Entomologist, but IFWA fees covered all costs.

 FES’s Back-Issue Project

-The files received from Offshore Keyboarding were turned over to the Florida Center for Library Automation.
+The files received from Offshore Keyboarding were given to the Florida Center for Library Automation.
 FCLA wrote programs to produce browsable tables of contents for all issues and PDF files for all items.
-On 27 Apr 1999, FCLA made these freely accessible on the Web in the same digital-library interface that it was using for the full-text electronic versions of more than 600 Elsevier journals.
+On 27 April 1999, FCLA made these freely accessible on the Web in the same digital-library interface that it was using for the full-text electronic versions of more than 600 Elsevier journals.
 Items in this set of back issues could then be retrieved by searching by “keyword” (words or phrases in Author, Title, Abstract, and Keyword fields) or by author or title.